Forgotten Hard Rock Albums: Warrant, "Dog Eat Dog" (1992)

-In the early 1990s we witnessed one of the most shocking (and fastest) changing-of-the-guards in American rock music history.
-With just four words—"Smells Like Teen Spirit"—a previously unknown, unkempt band from the Pacific Northwest named Nirvana blasted onto MTV, radio, and the top of the Billboard charts, virtually destroying the reigning "Hair Metal" scene single handedly.
-Seemingly overnight, the pretty boy party-rock bands who'd been enjoying multi-platinum success a year earlier crashed en masse into the brick wall known as Grunge Rock.
-Most "hair bands" were dropped from their record labels, split up, and disappeared off the face of the Earth, but a few survivors eventually crawled from the wreckage and attempted to change with the times.
+The early 1990s witnessed one of the most shocking (and fastest) changing-of-the-guards in American rock music history.
+With just four words—"Smells Like Teen Spirit"—an unkempt band from the Pacific Northwest named Nirvana blasted onto MTV, radio, and the top of the Billboard charts, virtually destroying the reigning "Hair Metal" scene overnight.
+Suddenly, the pretty boy party-rock bands who'd been enjoying multi-platinum success just a year earlier were crashing en masse into the brick wall known as Grunge Rock.
+While most of the "hair bands" were dropped from their record labels, split up, and disappeared, a few survivors crawled from the wreckage and attempted to change with the times.
 One of those bands was Warrant, led by charismatic songwriter/vocalist Jani Lane (1964-2011).
 Their third major label release, 1992's Dog Eat Dog, was overlooked when it was current, but it has developed a devoted cult following in the years since.

 "Machine Gun" (1992)

-Lane and Warrant walked a fine line on Dog Eat Dog, slightly toughening up their sound while trying not to alienate their core fanbase - which, whether the band wanted to admit it or not, relied mainly on teenage girls who swooned over power ballads like "Heaven" and "I Saw Red."
+Lane and Warrant were walking a fine line on Dog Eat Dog, trying to toughen up their sound without alienating their core fanbase - which, whether they wanted to admit it or not, were mainly teenage girls who swooned over power ballads like "Heaven" and "I Saw Red."
 The Dog Eat Dog album cover - a rendering of a heavily tattooed canine creature viciously biting its own arm - was the first hint at Warrant's leaner-and-meaner mindset, as was their choice of producer.
 Michael Wagener was a veteran of grittier recordings by Metallica, Accept and Megadeth as well as Skid Row's then recent Slave to the Grind, which had tweaked that band's sound in a heavier direction and still debuted at #1 on Billboard.

 "Andy Warhol Was Right"